 Tucson Rodeo – La Fiesta de los Vaqueros OR Celebration Of The Cowboy.

-The first Tucson rodeo was held in 1925.
-That was during prohibition.
-And Federal officials came to cleaned up the town two weeks prior to the rodeo.
-Their effort captured 25 stills and an estimated 3,000 gallons of moonshine.
+For unknown reasons, Federal officials came to cleaned up the town two weeks before the rodeo.
+To make Tucson a “better place” they captured 25 stills and an estimated 3,000 gallons of moonshine.

-There were four events.
+In 1925 there were four events.
 Steer wrestling, steer tying, calf roping, and saddle bronc riding.
 The purse was a fabulous $6,650.

 The first Tucson Rodeo Parade had 300 participants.
 Local ranchers on horseback, and mounted polo players in uniform.
 Again the 10th Cavalry and 25th Infantry bands provided music.

 At first there was not much enthusiasm from the locals.
 Streets were dirt and had no stop signs.
 Even some of the businessmen and city fathers refused to back the Tucson rodeo.
 Still the city leaders and the University of Arizona declared the rodeo a city holiday.